 Add Project Requirements inside an Issue

 Furthermore, users that have the right to view an Issue can also add Requirements of this Issue, in case this is relevant to a Project.

-- Click on to add a new Requirement that it may refer to a specific Project.
-A pop-up appears, where you may click on to select an already created Project, set up a Title for the requirement, put the Code that refers to the Autonumber (per project), the Project Code and the Date, choose Category, attach any documents from your Files and write down a Description.
+- Click on the + to add a new Requirement that may refer to a specific Project.
+A pop-up appears, where you may click on to select an already created project, set up a Title for the requirement, add the Code that refers to the Autonumber (per project), the Project Code, and the Date, choose Category, attach any documents from your Files and write down a Description.
 Press Create to proceed.

 - Alternatively, select an already set Requirement that exists inside a Project, to attach it here in that Issue, by pressing.
 A pop-up appears, prompting you to select one from the already-added Requirements and click on Link.